neondatabase/website/content/docs/guides/liquibase-workflow.md

 </details>

 To ensure that all changes have been applied to the production database, you can rerun the `status`, `updatedSql`, and `diff` commands you ran above.
 After applying the change, there should be no differences.
-You can also check your databases in the **Tables** view in the Neon console to verify that both databases now have a `comments` table.
+You can also check your databases in the **Tables** view in the Neon console to verify that the source database now has a `comments` table.

 <Admonition type="note">
-When you run a changeset for the first time on the source database, you will find that Liquibase automatically creates the [databasechangelog](https://docs.liquibase.com/concepts/tracking-tables/databasechangelog-table.html) and [databasechangeloglock](https://docs.liquibase.com/concepts/tracking-tables/databasechangeloglock-table.html) tracking tables that were created on in your development database.
-These tables are created on any database where you apply changesets.
+When you run a changeset for the first time on the source database, you will find that Liquibase automatically creates the [databasechangelog](https://docs.liquibase.com/concepts/tracking-tables/databasechangelog-table.html) and [databasechangeloglock](https://docs.liquibase.com/concepts/tracking-tables/databasechangeloglock-table.html) tracking tables that were created in your development database.
+These tracking tables are created on any database where you apply changesets.
 </Admonition>

 ## References